an-hmn/Kollate/README.md

 **Features**
 * Add your brief to a project and include notes
 * Create a moodboard to track images you sourced for inspiration
-* Head to Inspiration for inspiration drawn from Dribbble
+* Inspiration shows you design ideas drawn from the Dribbble API

 **Gems used**
 * Devise - for authentication